sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-file-order-sources.md

 # Configuration - Inventory - File Order Sources

-The *File Order Sources* panel offers specifying sources for [JS7 - File Watching](https://kb.sos-berlin.com/display/JS7/JS7+-+File+Watching) with Workflows:
+The *File Order Source Panel* offers specifying sources for [JS7 - File Watching](https://kb.sos-berlin.com/display/JS7/JS7+-+File+Watching) with Workflows:

 - A directory is monitored by an Agent for incoming files.
 - For each incoming file an Order is created that represents the file.